 Integration with other business systems

-Inability to source the right products at the right time for error-free production is one of the most important challenges for manufacturing businesses.
+The inability to source the right products at the right time for error-free production is one of the most important challenges for manufacturing businesses.

 While effective management of inventory can solve this problem, it demands seamless integration with other systems, such as sales and production modules.
 But a manual inventory management method may not be able to fulfill this need and collaborate across functions.